gargrohin/CS664-G10-Oblufusion/README.md

 The code in oblu-fusion implements the fusion algorithm, and gives the corrected data.

-In order to view the plots real time, you must run the code in Plots, plot.py.

 ### Data

 Corrected X and Y coordinates are loged in the 'lfinalc.txt' and 'rfinalc.txt' files.

+### Plots

+In order to view the plots real time, you must run the code in Plots, plot.py.

 ### Performance graphs